gpessa/study/js/recursive-function.md

 }
 ```

-## Exercize
+## Exercise

 Write a function that returns the factorial of a number.
 As a quick refresher, a factorial of a number is the result of that number multiplied by the number before it, and the number before that number, and so on, until you reach 1.
 The factorial of 1 is just 1.

 #### Sample

 ```javascript
 factorial(5); // 5 * 4 * 3 * 2 * 1 === 120
 ```

 #### Answer

 ```javascript
 function factorial(value) {
   if (value === 1) return 1;